isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 Implementing the Workfare enhancements in 2023 provides sufficient time to make the required system changes, for smooth implementation of the enhancements.<br><br>
 The current Workfare criteria, which only came into effect two years ago in 2020, will continue to apply for work done in 2022.<br><br></details></li>
 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">What is the Workfare Income Supplement scheme?</font></b></summary>
 The Workfare Income Supplement (WIS) scheme was introduced in 2007 as a permanent feature of Singapore's social security system.
-The support is targeted at older, lower wage Singaporean workers whose earnings are in the bottom 20% of the working population, with support also available for those earning slightly more.
-Eligible workers will receive support via cash and CPF top-ups to supplement their income and retirement savings.<br><br></details></li>
+The support is targeted at lower-wage Singaporean workers whose earnings are in the bottom 20% of the working population and is reviewed regularly to ensure that it meets the needs of Singaporeans.
+The 2023 WIS benefits had been reviewed and enhanced for eligible workers to receive support via cash and CPF contributions to supplement their income and retirement savings. <br><br></details></li>
 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">Am I eligible for the Workfare Income Supplement scheme?</font></b></summary>
 You will be eligible for the Workfare Income Supplement (WIS) scheme if you:
 <ul style="list-style-type:disc;">